Witchcraft (1988 film): Plot

 As Grace Churchill is having her baby, disturbing visions flash in her mind that show two witches being burned at the stake.
 It is later learned that these two people are John and Elizabeth Stockwell, who were burned in the year 1687.
 The visions seem to stop once her baby, whom she names William, is born.

-Things get worse when she, her husband, and the baby temporarily move into her mother-in-law’s creepy old house.
-It’s here that the visions start returning, and all sorts of spooky events start happening around her, including a priest hanging himself in their backyard.
+However, things get worse when Grace and her husband temporarily move into her mother-in-law’s creepy old house with their baby.
+It is here that the visions start to return, and all manner of unsettling events begin to unfold, including a priest hanging himself in their backyard.
 Grace discovers that the two witches she saw burned at the stake are her husband and mother-in-law, and they claim William as theirs.
-As the two try to kill Grace in a Satanic ritual, they are killed by their mute butler, leaving Grace to save William.
+The two attempt to kill Grace in a Satanic ritual, but they are killed by their mute butler, leaving Grace to save William.